Swepz/LaTeX-Templates/README.md

-# LaTeX Templates for Bachelor's, Master's, and Ph.D.
-Students
+# LaTeX Templates for Bachelor's nad Master's

-This repository provides a suite of LaTeX templates designed with Bachelor's, Master's, and Ph.D. students in mind.
+This repository provides a suite of LaTeX templates designed with Bachelor's and Master's students in mind.
 While they are made to cater to the needs of a broad range of students, the templates are particularly tailored for Robotics Engineering students.

 ## Purpose
 These templates serve various purposes, such as presentations, self-evaluations, project planning, and thesis writing.
 While some templates have a specific design focus, they are adaptable and versatile, making them applicable to various academic requirements.